stefan-hoeck/idris2-tutorial/src/Tutorial/IO.md

 functions with the same name but defined in different namespaces based on the types involved.
 If this is not possible, we can help the compiler by *prefixing* the function or operator name with a *suffix* of the full namespace.
-Let's demonstrate this in a REPL session:
+Let's demonstrate this at the REPL:

 ```repl
 Tutorial.IO> :t (>>=)